-Eye injuries of all types occur at a rate of more than 1,000 per day.
-Each year some 100,000 of these will be disabling because of temporary or permanent vision loss.
+Eye injuries of all types occur at a rate of more than 1000 per day.
+Each year some 100,000 occur, many of these are disabling because of temporary or permanent vision loss.

-A recent survey by the Bureau of Labor Statistics found that three out of five workers who suffered an eye injury wore no protection.
-And, of those who did, 40 percent wore the wrong kind.
+A recent survey by the Bureau of Labor statistics found that three out of five workers who suffer an eye injury wore no protection.
+And, of those who did, 40% wore the wrong kind.

-You should wear safety eyewear whenever there is any chance that machines or operations present the hazard of flying objects, chemicals, harmful radiation, or a combination of these or other hazards.
+We should wear safety eyewear whenever there is any chance that machines or operations present the hazard of flying objects, chemicals, harmful radiation, or a combination of these or other hazards.

-Experts believe that proper eye protection could have prevented or reduced the severity of injury in at least 90 percent of all accidents.
+Experts believe that proper eye protection could have prevented or reduced the severity of injury in at least 90% of all accidents.